phihuynh94/proshop/README.md

 # Project Status

 This project is completed enough to showcase my skills.
 The website include Products List, Product Details, Shopping Cart, Checkout Process, Admin Pages, Profile, Order, Sign-in, and Sign-out screens.
-Functionalites like User Authentication & Authorization, Interaction with the Shopping Cart, PayPal payment API, Product Reviews, Rating and Search, Product Pagination and Tops Products Carousel.
+Functionalites like User Authentication & Authorization, Interaction with the Shopping Cart, PayPal payment API, Product Reviews, Rating and Search, Product Pagination, Image Uploading and Tops Products Carousel.

 The project is live at: https://phih-proshop.herokuapp.com/

+# Reflection

+This was a 3 week long project built as a side project to learn and improve my MERN stack development skill.

+The project was mean to be a simple e-commerce website that can display the products, add and remove items to shopping cart, checkout process, view user profile and orders, review, rate and search the product.

+The notable technologies implemented in this project are Redux for State Management, JWT for User Authentication, PayPal API.
+Additional features like Pagination, Tops Products Carousel, and Image Uploading.

 # Screen Shots